Nerdo3000/Project_Photon/README.md

 This is a Game wich is currently still in development, information in this README may change.
-The Code-name of this Project is "Porject-Photon", there is no Title at the moment.
+The Code-name of this Project is "Project-Photon", there is no Title at the moment.
 The Goal of this Game is to survive.
 Enemys will spawn in and try to kill you.

 Controls: